HandyBananaMan/GMESagaSaved/Superstonk/2021-07-14/DD/posts_markdown/801_002_SLD_Requirements_Intraday_Checks_JP_Morgan__how_it_all_ties_togethe...md

 In prime brokerage, initial margin is primarily based on counterparty credit risk - the chances of a client defaulting - rather than the risk of individual trades.
 "Generally what happens is someone assesses the creditworthiness, does the know your customer and anti-money laundering, sets a margin, shoves it into a system completely separate from what's going on with the actual trading floor and never touches it again for another year." says an executive at one of the largest US hedge funds.

-JP Morgan is changing howit monitors risk by calculating variation margin throughout the day, a practice called real-time margining that it had begun developing even before the Archegos's spectacular collapse.
+JP Morgan is changing how it monitors risk by calculating variation margin throughout the day, a practice called real-time margining that it had begun developing even before the Archegos' spectacular collapse.

 The bank previously called clients for additional margin at the start of each trading day.
 It is now asserting its right to demand additional margin between daily calls.
 If a client's positions lose value over the course of the day, JP Morgan may decide that it needs more collateral immediately.